Gopichand241975/NovaEdge/README.md

 **Test Repository → Test and Verify → Main Repository**

-Do not directly add untested code to the Main Repository.
+Do not directly add untested code to the Main Repository

 ## Main Purpose